MoPOP (Formerly the Experience Music Project)

 If you are heading to Seattle Center, you can’t miss MoPOP!
 It’s the big, colorful building that used to be called the Experience Music Project.

-They changed the name to the Museum of Pop Culture.
-I think that was a smart move because this museum is so much more than just music.May contain affiliate links.
+They changed the name to the Museum of Pop Culture, aka MoPOP.
+I think that was a smart move because this museum is more than just music, and I would like to believe that is pop culture’s mission.
+It serves as a space for creative expression across different art forms.

-MoPOP has a special place in my heart because my first internship was at EMP the summer that their Science Fiction Museum launched.
+MoPOP has a special place in my heart because my first internship was at EMP during the summer when their Science Fiction Museum launched.
 At one point, I knew every inch of that museum.
-In fact, my aunt and uncle donated a piece from The Central tavern to their Seattle grunge section many years ago.
+In fact, my aunt and uncle donated a piece from The Central Tavern to their Seattle grunge section many years ago, making noteworthy contributions to its legacy.

 So, What Exhibits Are at MoPOP?

 The Seattle Museum of Pop Culture is set up with very distinct areas.
-They have a few rotating exhibits and some permanent collections.
-These exhibits cover music, video games, movies, television, and more.
+This nonprofit museum has a few rotating exhibits and some permanent collections.
+These exhibits cover music, video games, movies, television, and more, offering experiences for everyone.

 NIRVANA: TAKING PUNK TO THE MASSES

-Ok, when you think of Seattle music, the first band that probably comes to mind is Nirvana.
-This exhibit features more than 200 items and offers video kiosks for guest who want to learn even more.
+When you think of Seattle music, the first band that probably comes to mind is Nirvana.
+This exhibit features over 200 items and offers video kiosks for guests who want to learn even more.

-There’s not a lot for little kids, but teens and adults will definitely want to wander through.
+There’s not a lot for little kids, but teens and adults will want to wander through.

 INDIE GAME REVOLUTION

 Kids will LOVE this area!
-There are a ton of monitors set up and you basically test out new, indie video games.
+There are a ton of monitors set up, and you can basically test out new indie video games.
 This exhibit is sponsored by Nintendo, which makes it even cooler.

 This is a popular exhibit for kids and it can be tricky to get a spot to actually play.
-My 4 year old tried a few games before he found one that was geared for younger kids.
+My 4-year-old tried a few games before he found one that was geared toward younger kids.

 The whole room has a white and purple glow, which is fun!